marksadowski/affirm_homework/question1and2.md

 As I was exploring customer/market segments in question 3 I also noticed that the last few days in market there seems to be about 20-40 events per daily with a NULL market category.
 We likely had a new merchant launch and hasn't had a category assigned to them, or they are a new category all together which needs to be put into the static merchants table.

+*Note: also found that ARPU for jewelry completely tanked for this week as well while trying to answer question 4.*

 Finally, the checkout table.
 Besides the same things I pointed out above (zero default values and poor date formatting), nothing from a technical data issue stuck out to me.
 I looked at various things such as the number of events for each step in the funnel per merchant to make sure the numbers were monotonically decreasing:
 `SELECT merchant_id, action, COUNT(*) AS ct FROM tmp_msadowski_funnel GROUP BY merchant_id, action ORDER BY merchant_id, COUNT(*) DESC`